-Where a HMO licence has been granted on a property, landlords must also ensure that proper arrangements are in place for the storage and disposal of waste, in accordance with the Council's scheme, and take reasonable steps to ensure compliance.
+Where a HMO licence has been granted on a property, landlords must also ensure that proper arrangements are in place for the storage and disposal of waste, in accordance with the Council's scheme, and take reasonable steps to ensure This document is available in Welsh / Mae'r ddogfen hon ar gael yn Gymraeg City Council of the City & County of Cardiff 28 March 2019 compliance.
 The Housing Enforcement Team within Shared Regulatory Services will assist in those exceptional cases where existing waste management powers are insufficient.